deltachat/interface/message-markdown.md

 Also show the url as encode punycode to make punycode attacks useless.
 Optionaly a client can implement a system to trust an domain (an "don't ask a again for links on this domain" checkbox in the confirmation dialog)

+### Bot `/commands`

+On click the command gets prefilled as the draft so it can be easialy send.

 ## Future:

 ### `mailto:email@address.example.com`